cloudmesh/cloudmesh-mpi/docs/report-mpi.md

 Futures is an mpi4py module that runs processes in parallel for intercommunication between such processes.
-The following Python program creates a visualization of a Julia set by utilizing this Futures modules, specifically via MPIPoolExecutor.
+The following Python program creates a visualization of a Julia set by utilizing the Futures modules, specifically via MPIPoolExecutor.

 ``` python